Baqend/guide/src/index.md

                .stream({initial: false, matchTypes: 'add'}); // operations: ['any'] by default
 ```

-To get the full picture, you can also request the initial result upfront:
+To get the full picture, you can also request the initial result upfront.
+Initial matches are always delivered with match type `add`:

 ```js
 var stream = DB.Todo.find()